-Additionally, TAT provides a powerful, 26-minute training video on its website (www.truckersagainsttrafficking.org), Human trafficking is modem-day slavery.
-Traffickers use force, fraud and ocerotion to control their victims.
-Any minor engaged in commercial sex is a votim of human trafficking.
-Trafficking can occur in many locations, including truck stops, restaurants, rest areas, hotels/motels, stip clubs, private homes, etc. Truckers are the eyes and the eas of our nation's highways.
-If you see a minor working any of those areas or suspect that the person selling sex is under someone else's control in order to make a quata. call the National Hotiline and report your tip; 1, 400.9.23.108 (Chanda).
+Additionally, TAT provides a powerful, 26-minute training video on its website (www.truckersagainsttrafficking.org),

-1-888-3737-888 (US) = 1-800-222-TIPS (Canada) 01800-5533-000 (Mexico) = Text INFO or HELP to BeFree (233733)
+Human trafficking is modern-day slavery, Traffickers use force, fraud and coercion to control their victims.
+Any minor engaged in commercial sex is a victim of human trafficking, Trafficking, can occur in many locations, including truck stops, restaurants, rest areas, hotels/motels, strip clubs, private homes, etc. Truckers are the eyes and the eas of our nation's highways.
+If you see a minor working any of those areas or suspect that the person selling sex is under somene else's control in order to make a quota, call the National Hotiline and report your tip:

-- For law enforcement to open an investigation on your tip, they need "actionable information," and as many details as you can provide.
-Specific tips helpful when reporting to the hotilue would include:
+1-888-3737-888 (US) = 1-800-222-TIPS (Canada) 01800-5533-000 (Mexico) = Text INFO or HELP to BeFree (233733) For law enforcement to open an investigation on your tip, they need

-Descriptions of cars (make, model, color, license plate number, etc.) and people (height, weight, hair color, eye color, age, etc.) Take a picture if you can. - Specific times and dates (When did you see the event in question take place?
+- "actionable information," and as many details as you can provide.
+Specific tips helpful when reporting to the hotline would include: ■ Descriptions of cars (make, model, color, license plate number, etc.) and people (height, weight, hair color, eye color, age, etc.) - Specific times and dates (When did you see the event in question take place?
+What day was it?) - question take place?
 What day was it?)